tamersunion/tracker/README.md

 ## Tamers Union Bittorrent Tracker
-This tracker use [Chihaya](https://github.com/chihaya/chihaya) Project, the Binary file is builded at April, 2020.
+This tracker use [Chihaya](https://github.com/chihaya/chihaya) Project, the binary file is built at April, 2020.

 ### Chihaya
 /chihaya includes Chihaya binary file, Chihaya config file and systemd file.

-You can use a soft link to connect to the specified directory, or move file directly
+You can use a soft link to connect to the specified directory, or move file directly.

 Example
 ```